 You’re not alone.
 Thousands of people have wished the same thing.

-Most likely, you’re reading this because you want to have good credit so that you could buy a house, get a car, high limit – low APR credit cards, etc… Maybe you’ve always had the dream of having good credit, but don’t know if it’s realistic or even possible.
+You’re probably reading this because you want to have good credit so that you could buy a house, get a car, high limit/low APR credit cards, etc… Maybe you’ve always had the dream of having good credit, but don’t know if it’s realistic or even possible.

 You know there are lots of scams out there but might have also heard that credit repair is a legitimate way of improving your credit.